mbwatson/bdc-mockup/src/data/platforms/seven-bridges.md

     + Use PIC-SURE API for searching phenotype data
     + Search by known dbGaP identifiers
 - Rstudio and Jupyterlab Notebooks built directly into the platform for easy interactive analysis and manipulation of phenotype data
-- Ability to analyze hosted TOPMed Data in combination with your own data on AWS or Google Cloud
+- Hosted TOPMed data you can combine with your own data on AWS or Google Cloud
 - Billing and administrative controls to help your research funding go further - avoid forgotten instances, abort infinite loops, get usage breakdowns by project.